mitul-kalariya/scrapping-webs/README.md

 data = crawler.crawl()
 ```
+Note: We have made image extraction optional which we can control by extra parameter i.e enable_selenium.
+By default it is False.

 ```
-#  To fetch the specific article details
+#  To scrap data with selenium while scrapping article

 from crwmbnnewsonline import Crawler